georgekinnear/cj-meta-analysis/README.md

 This article should be the one that people cite when they do a CJ study, to justify their approach to checking reliability.

-Something like "Comparative judgement in education research: a meta-analysis and users' guide"
+Something like "Comparative judgement as a research tool: a meta-analysis and users' guide"

 * Provide a self-contained introduction to CJ and BTM
   * Perhaps also a bit of a survey of the range of uses in the literature, as part of describing our sample?